flashbots/mev-job-board/specs/template.md

 Low / moderate / high

 ### Is this a one-off opportunity or is it reocurring?
 Sometimes MEV is created by specific governance parameter tweaks, but sometimes it is more structural or reoccuring.
-Please state which of the two this opportunity is.
+Please state which of the two this opportunity is, and if applicable, the timing the MEV will be available.

 ### Steps to capture MEV
 List the steps that need to be taken to capture MEV from your protocol.
 As an example: